 Fundraising, donations and legacy pledges

-Where we have your permission, we may invite you to support our vital research work by making a donation, getting involved in fundraising activities or leaving a gift in your will.
+Where it is in our legitimate interests to do so, we may invite you to support our vital research work by making a donation, getting involved in fundraising activities or leaving a gift in your will.

 Occasionally, we may invite some supporters to attend special events to find out more about the ways in which donations and gifts in wills can make a difference to specific projects and to our cause.
 We’ll also send you updates on the impact that you make by supporting us in this way, unless you tell us not to.